Self-inflicted Problems of Higher Education: Part 5

 Students can avoid housing and board costs by not living on campus.
 As one who has benefitted extensively from higher education, I value greatly the on-campus experiences.
 But not everyone gets the same value from them.
 And with home delivery methods, they can often get by without student loans.

 Many portions of standardized four-year degree programs deliver little value to students but provide income streams for faculty and administrators.
 Associate and baccalaureate models have dominated nearly every field in modern colleges.
 However, many students are better served by limited-scope proficiency certificates, apprenticeships, technical training, etc.

 The fraction of high school graduates going on to higher ed has increased over time because these other options were not generally available.
 Now that they are, we have too many students in colleges and universities.
-This contributes to lowering of standards and to longer time taken to earn first degrees.
+This contributes to the lowering of standards and to the longer time taken to earn first degrees.

-Also, faculty and administrators have indulged distribution requirements and weak academic programs in critical theory, identity studies, political activism and vapid sophistry: social justice, diversity, inclusion, equity, privilege, intersectionality, woke-ism, coercive collectivism and radical environmentalism.
+Also, faculty and administrators have indulged distribution requirements and weak academic programs in critical theory, identity studies, political activism, and vapid sophistry: social justice, diversity, inclusion, equity, privilege, intersectionality, woke-ism, coercive collectivism, and radical environmentalism.

 Entrepreneurs have managed even to make profits by offering the things students need and want without bundling them with the distribution and weak academic dreck they don’t want or need.

 Some institutions should innovate and diversify with offerings and methods that match the disruptors.
 With economies of scope and scale due to their current offerings, they may often be able to effectively compete in this manner.